mmm111mmm/inacityinthefuture/bornforthe7th.md

 }
 ```

 For the moment ignore everything except line three.

+We will explain the other lines in later lessons.

-We will program there.
+For now we will program on line three.

 ## Comments